 Directly from COROS:

 Psst, here’s a free watch band code!
-For any watch on the COROS site (or any other watch), use my code CAP-Fang.
+For any watch on the COROS site (or any other watch), use my code COROS-Lily.
 You’ll be able to get a free, extra watch band or any other accessory (minus gift cards and the explorer pack).
 Just add both the accessory and the watch to your cart before applying the code at checkout.
 Please do not share this code in public forums.

 Let me know if you have any questions, and happy training!